EmSheshan/Occultus/README.md

 - [ ] Fix Multi-target attacks breaking if they get a kill
 - [x] Make it so you can exit out of the game
 - [ ] Add backspace to cancel out of menu selection
+- [x] Fix bug where even if you have a half turn you cant act on it
+- [ ] Multitarget attacks can revive dead monsters
+- [ ] Multitarget attacks break press turn system
+- [x] Damage animation plays even if an attack does no damage (nullify, absorb, reflect)